|Death: ||Apr. 16, 1897|

-William & Josie first born was George E Merritt born in 1857 in Reelsville, Putnam County, Indiana.
-He, Josie & George set out on their first adventure of their union taking a wagon train west the spring of 1858 & settled in Dry Creek Twp., Maries County, Missouri but returned to Reelsville, Putnam County, Indiana in the summer 1861 where he resides when the American Civil War Draft begins & is the same year their second child is born Scrilda E "Rilda" (Walden) Merritt in Reelsville, Putnam County, Indiana.
+William & Josie first born was George E in 1857 Reelsville, Putnam County, Indiana.
+He, Josie & George set out on a wagon train headed west the spring of 1858 & settled in Dry Creek Twp., Maries County, Missouri with his cousin Alexander Hatten living with them.
+They returned to Reelsville, Putnam County, Indiana in the summer 1861 where William resides when the American Civil War Draft begins & is the same year their second child is born Scrilda E "Rilda" in 1862 Reelsville, Putnam County, Indiana.

-At the age of 32, on 19 August 1862 at Camp Dick Thompson in Terre Haute, Indiana William mustered in to serve the Union with Co D 97th Regiment Indiana Infantry (Film# M540; Roll 51).
-In September 1862 they were ordered to Indianapolis & put on a train to head south.
+At the age of 32, on 19 August 1862 at Camp Dick Thompson in Terre Haute, Indiana; William mustered in to serve the Union with Co D 97th Regiment Indiana Infantry (Film# M540; Roll 51).
+In September 1862 him & his regiment were ordered to Indianapolis & put on a train headed south.
 William fought in the siege of Vicksburg, the Battle of Atlanta, Sherman's March to the Sea & battles of Griswoldville, Bentonville, Chattanooga, Noonday Creek & the Carolinas Campaign (Wikipedia).
-He mustered out 9 June 1865 in Washington, DC.
-On this day there was a parade through Washington celebrating there victory.
+He mustered out 9 June 1865 in Washington, DC & was present during the celebration parade.

 William returned to his home in Reelsville, Putnam County, Indiana after the war.
-Two more children were born; Ann E "Ida" (Whitehead) & Missouri Ella "Ellen" (Eckis) before embarking on a wagon train west again to Kansas in the spring of 1869.
-In 1870 him & Josie are residence of Pottawatomie, Pottawatomie County, Kansas having two more children; Edward C & William Arch Jr Merritt.
-In 1875 William & Josie are living in Rock Creek, Pottawatomie County, Kansas having three more children; Joseph Henry, an infant daughter & James Newton Merritt.
+Two more children born; Ann E "Ida" 1866 & Missouri Ella "Ellen" 1868 before embarking on a wagon train westward to farm in Kansas the spring of 1869.
+In 1870 He & Josie are residence of Pottawatomie, Pottawatomie County, Kansas having two more children; Edward C 1871 & William Arch Jr Merritt 1874.
+In 1875 William & Josie are living in Westmoreland, Rock Creek Twp., Pottawatomie County, Kansas having three more children; Joseph Henry 1876, an infant daughter 1879 & James Newton 1880.

-They lived in Rock Creek until their departure returning to Indiana between the years of 1881-1885 to West Terre Haute, Vigo County, Indiana.
-Earliest record back in Indiana shows William filling for his pension 8 Apr 1886 from Indiana.
-The Terre Haute City Directories have William listed as a travel agent; boarder of a home at 644 Ohio Street in Macksville (West Terre Haute), Vigo County, Indiana in 1889.
+They lived in Westmoreland until their departure returning to Reelsville, Putnam County, Indiana in 1881.
+William filed for his pension 8 Apr 1886.
+In 1889 they moved to West Terre Haute, Vigo County, Indiana; they were boarders at 644 Ohio Street.
 In 1890 William is listed with no employment & a resident of Macksville, Vigo County, Indiana.
 At the age of 60 he owns $155.00 of taxable property in Sugar Creek Township, Macksville, Vigo County, Indiana.

-William died at his home in Macksville, Indiana on 16 April 1897 at the age of 65.
-He is buried with military recognition.
+William died at his home in Macksville, Vigo County, Indiana on 16 April 1897 at the age of 65; buried with military recognition in Bethesda Cemetery.
 Josie filed for widows pension on 17 December 1897.